 - four sets underwear

-- extra pair of shoes
+- extra pair of casual shoes, sandals, or walkers

 - turtle neck shirt/sweater